VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 - `./vw -d train.dat --cb_explore 4 --bag 5`

 In this case, we will use an ensemble approach.
-We will take an argument _m_ for --bag and train _m_ different policies i.e. 5 in the above example.The policies differe because they are being trained on different subsets of data, with each example going to a subset of the _m_ policies.
+We will take an argument _m_ for --bag and train _m_ different policies i.e. 5 in the above example.The policies differ because they are being trained on different subsets of data, with each example going to a subset of the _m_ policies.

 - `./vw -d train.dat --cb_explore 4 --cover 3`